 Verdict: Style overtakes substance in this disappointing sequel

-Sex and the City, the first feature, was the perfect way to end what our four favourite fashionable New Yorkers had started in their six seasons on television.
+, the first feature, was the perfect way to end what our four favourite fashionable New Yorkers had started in their six seasons on television.

 It was a good fun chick flick that made you laugh and made you cry, and it gave a sense of closure to the lives of Carrie (Sarah Jessica Parker), Samantha (Kim Cattrall), Charlotte (Kristin Davis) and Miranda (Cynthia Nixon) in an appropriately glossy, over the top, big screen way.

 Commercially it was a successful film, which goes some way to explaining why two years later we're delving back into their lives.

 While the sequel is neither as hilarious or emotional as its predecessor, it at least ups the ante for endless wardrobe changes.
 If you're just interested in the fashion, throw another star on to this review, the clothes are worth it.

 If you are, however, interested in the character's lives, then you might find them somewhat shallower, and more self-involved and privileged than when you last saw them.

 These women are now petrified of flying economy, make cupcakes in vintage designer outfits, complain about looking after their kids when they have a full-time nanny, and never take off their high heels, even when walking around in their own homes.